-Nina is described as “an incredibly bright and committed lawyer who understands the nuance of her subject matter.”
+“An incredibly bright and committed lawyer who understands the nuance of her subject matter.”
 Legal 500 2019

-Recently she has focused on the investigation and documentation of international crimes particularly sexual violence and torture perpetrated in Sri Lanka and Myanmar.
+In recent years she has focused on the investigation and documentation of international crimes particularly sexual violence and torture perpetrated in Sri Lanka and Myanmar.